Spirulina: 11 Healthy Reasons to Consume it

 - Contains Omega-3 fatty acids

-Spirulina also contains Omega-3 fatty acids that are essential for various brain and cardiovascular functions, in addition to helping against metabolic syndrome, fatty liver, cancer, menstrual cramps, fetal brain development, asthma, and improving the view The omega 3 fatty acids present in spirulina are suitable for vegetarians and vegans and if combined with flax oil they can replace fish.
+Spirulina also contains Omega-3 fatty acids that are essential for various brain and cardiovascular functions, in addition to helping against metabolic syndrome, fatty liver, menstrual cramps, fetal brain development, asthma, and improving the view The omega 3 fatty acids present in spirulina are suitable for vegetarians and vegans and if combined with flax oil they can replace fish.

 - High chlorophyll content